The Final Experiment (expedition)

 The Final Experiment was a 2024 expedition to Antarctica to test the validity of modern flat Earth beliefs.

-The expedition, which took three years of preparation, was organized by Will Duffy, an American Christian pastor who invited a total of forty-eight online content creators to Antarctica to witness the midnight sun, a natural phenomenon that contradicts most flat Earth beliefs.
-The actual expedition included both flat Earthers and "globe Earthers" (people who accept the spherical shape of the Earth), selected to represent both sides of the flat Earth debate.
+It took three years of preparation and was organized by Will Duffy, an American Christian pastor who invited forty-eight online content creators to witness the midnight sun, a natural phenomenon that contradicts most flat Earth beliefs.
+The expedition included both flat Earthers and "globe Earthers" (people who accept the spherical Earth), selected to represent both sides of the flat Earth debate.

-After traveling from Chile to Union Glacier Camp in West Antarctica, expedition members livestreamed the midnight sun for several days.
+The expedition members traveled from Chile to Union Glacier Camp in West Antarctica and livestreamed the midnight sun for several days.
 The participating flat Earthers all admitted that the midnight sun was a real phenomenon.
 The larger flat Earth community has largely rejected the results and accused the participants, including the flat Earthers, of having faked the expedition and of being part of a larger conspiracy to promote the spherical Earth model.

 Flat Earth conspiracy beliefs

 Earth's roughly spherical shape was established by Hellenistic astronomy in the 3rd century BC and can be confirmed by many types of empirical observation, including the appearance of distant objects on Earth's surface, lunar eclipses, the appearance of the Moon, observation of the sky from a certain altitude, observation of certain fixed stars from different locations, observations of the Sun, surface navigation, grid distortion on a spherical surface, weather systems, and gravity.

 The azimuthal equidistant projection has been co-opted as a representation of a flat Earth.

 Modern flat Earthers have used social media sites such as YouTube, Twitter, and Reddit to spread anti-scientific and pseudoscientific conspiracy theories claiming the shape of the Earth is a flat disc.
 The National Center for Science Education has described the flat Earth movement as a form of extreme Biblical-literalist theology.
 Right-wing political commentators such as Candace Owens and Tucker Carlson have given a platform to flat Earth beliefs.

 According to flat Earth beliefs, Antarctica is usually depicted as an "ice wall" encircling the Earth.
 According to that model, the Sun should appear to rise and set each day in Antarctica, and could not be observed in the sky continuously for 24 hours.
 Hence, observing the midnight sun would falsify Flat Earth beliefs.